Easter Cookies Guide

 Learning Outcomes

-• Recognize that festivals are celebrated differently around the world, often shaped by local
+• Recognize that festivals are celebrated differently around the world, often shaped by local customs and ingredients.

 • Reflect on how kindness can bridge cultural and religious differences.